In defence of democracy

 “I used to read a lot of academic work as a student, much more than I was assigned to read, and I realised I wanted to be part of those conversations.
 Rather than being a consumer of academic research, I wanted to do the research myself,” he says.

-He joined Victoria in 2010, attracted by a role that gave him time to carry out research as well as teaching.
+He joined Victoria University of Wellington in 2010, attracted by a role that gave him time to carry out research as well as teaching.

 “I liked the advantages of working at a research university.
 I like the teaching aspect of my job very much but I also wanted the time to think,” he says.